-We were approached by our repeat client to design a new home for himself and his new girlfriend (now wife).
+We were approached by our repeat client (Project 3 of 4 to date) to design a new home for himself and his new girlfriend (now wife).
 Although we had designed a previous lake home for him which was intended to be his forever home (see Forever by the Lake), the couple decided that they need a home that reflects both of their personalities...and also has a private boat launch and private beach! ...Why not?!

 Enter Zen Beach House Retreat!
-This one of a kind beach home in Wauconda, Illinois had good bones and some WOW features, however in order to give it the glory that it deserved we had some challenges to face.
+This one of a kind beach home in Wauconda, Illinois had good bones and some WOW features, however in order to give it the glory that it deserved we had some significant interior design challenges to face.

 The Interior Design Process